Stefania Ascari

 Stefania Ascari (born 3 May 1980) is an Italian politician from the Five Star Movement (M5S).
 She has been a member of Italy's Chamber of Deputies from Emilia-Romagna since the 2018 Italian general election.

 Political career

 A member of the M5S, she was elected councilor of Modena's District 2 (Crocetta, San Lazzaro, East Modena) in March 2016.
-In the 2018 general election, she was nominated by the M5S and elected to the Chamber of Deputies in the Emilia-Romagna – 02 plurality constituency.
+In the 2018 Italian general election, she was nominated by the M5S and elected to the Chamber of Deputies in the Emilia-Romagna – 02 plurality constituency.

 During the 2022 Italian general election, she ran as a candidate for the Chamber of Deputies representing the M5S in the Emilia-Romagna – 04 (Modena) single-member district.
 In this constituency, she secured 11.05 percent of the vote, trailing behind Daniela Dondi of the centre-right with 37.44 percent and Aboubakar Soumahoro of the centre-left with 36.01 percent.
 She also ran as a candidate for the Chamber of Deputies in the Emilia-Romagna – 02 multi-member constituency, where she successfully won a seat.